You are here

 Detailed information for this item

-- MARK [SYMBOL: Stamp of Gardner factory in Moscow with Imperial Eagle above and St. George and the Dragon within the circular band.]
+MARKS Stamp of Gardner factory in Moscow with Imperial Eagle above and St. George and the Dragon within the circular band.
 Iron-red underglaze on the underside.
-For similar marks, see Chernyi, pp. 240-241, #15a. mark GARDNER Impressed in paste, underside, all Cyrillic caps.
-This mark appears on goods made between 1800 and 1870. model number?
-25 3 Impressed in paste, underside The same number appears on the figure of Pliushkin in Popov (1980), fig. 219.
-It seems to be a model number.
+GARDNER Impressed in paste, underside, all Cyrillic caps.
+This mark appears on goods made between 1800 and 1870. model number [?]
+25 3 Impressed in paste, underside